andipasti09/MyVirtualPet/README.md

 The database layer is in-memory, modelled with some dictionaries for easier prototyping.
 This could be swapped in future.

 The tests are organized in a separate project "XUnitTestMyVirtualPet" and written with Xunit, for mocking the library "Moq" was used.
+Recently I added some acceptance tests via the framework Specflow, though the tests could have some improvements.

 ### API Controller
 AnimalsController: